IBM/drupal-nginx-php-kubernetes/README.md

 See the Docker container build and Kubernetes deployment [instructions](docs/DEPLOY-CONTAINERS.md).

 # Ongoing development and operations with GitHub commits
-See the ongoing develpment docs [instructions](docs/ONGOING-DEVELOPMENT.md).
+See the ongoing development docs [instructions](docs/ONGOING-DEVELOPMENT.md).